Josh Bell Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in MLB.

-- The Phillies have the 10th-ranked team ERA across all league pitching staffs (4.01).
+- The Phillies' 4.01 team ERA ranks 10th among all league pitching staffs.

-- Phillies pitchers combine to surrender 158 home runs (1.1 per game), the 10th-fewest in the league.

-- His last appearance was on Saturday against the Milwaukee Brewers, when the right-hander went 4 2/3 innings, surrendering seven earned runs while giving up eight hits.
+- In his last time out on Sunday against the Milwaukee Brewers, the left-hander threw four innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.